-Question Explanation / justification Is it possible the proposed policy or activity or change in policy or activity could discriminate or unfairly disadvantage people?
-Final Decision: Tick the relevant box Include any explanation / justification required 1.
-No barriers identified, therefore activity will proceed . Х 2.
-You can decide to stop the policy or practice at some point because the data shows bias towards one or more groups 3.
-You can adapt or change the policy in a way which you think will eliminate the bias 4.
+Question Explanation n / justification Is it possible the proposed policy or activity or change in policy or activity Potential for discrimination or negative impact has been assessed and actions to address negative impacts are being implemented could discriminate or unfairly impacts are being implemented disadvantage people?
+Final Decision: Tick the relevant box Include any explanation / justification required No barriers identified, therefore activity will proceed . Х You can decide to stop the policy or practice at some point because the data shows bias towards one or more groups You can adapt or change the policy in a way which you think will eliminate the bias 4.
 Barriers and impact identified, however having considered all available options carefully, there appear to be no other proportionate ways to achieve the aim of the policy or practice (e.g. in extreme cases or where positive action is taken).
 Therefore you are going to proceed with caution with this policy or practice knowing that it may favour some people less than others, providing justification for this decision.

 Will this EIA be published Yes/Not required (EIA's should be published alongside relevant funding activities e.g. calls and events: Yes

-Date completed: 13 September 2021
+Date completed: 30/03/2023

 Review date (if applicable): Annually